back to the MAIN INDEX

 Since February 24th was referred to as ante diem sextum Kalendas Martias ("the sixth day before the Kalendae of March", see DAYS AND WEEKS, further in the page), leap years were named bissexti anni ("years with a double 24th").

-The Julian calendar was adopted by the whole western world, and used throughout Rome's Imperial Age, and the Middle Age.
+The Julian calendar was adopted by the whole western world, and used throughout Rome's imperial age, and the Middle Ages.

 THE GREGORIAN CALENDAR